 Time within which an appeal is to be lodged and late appeals

-27.3.1 Where an appeal lies against an academic decision in terms of §26.3; Definition of an Appeal, the appeal or an intimation of intention to appeal shall be submitted in writing to the College Head of Academic & Student Administration (or equivalent) for the attention of the Head of College within 10 working days of the intimation to the student of the decision against which the student is appealing.
-Where an intention to appeal is submitted, the full appeal including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal.
+27.3.1 Where an appeal lies against an academic decision in terms of §26.3; Definition of an Appeal, the appeal or an intimation of intention to appeal shall be submitted in writing to the relevant contact in the College Academic & Student Administration Team within 10 working days of the intimation to the student of the decision against which the student is appealing.
+Where an intention to appeal is submitted, the full appeal (all paperwork) including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal.

-27.3.3 The timescale of 10 working days to intimate an intention to appeal combined with 20 working days to submit an appeal is designed to provide sufficient time for preparation of the appeal.
-Appellants are responsible for ensuring that arrangements such as; consultations with representatives, and data requests made under Data Protection or Freedom of Information legislation, are initiated at the beginning of the process.
-In considering any request from an appellant for an extension to the normal timescale for submission of an appeal, the timeliness of the appellant's own actions will be taken into account.
+27.3.2 The timescale of 10 working days to intimate an intention to appeal combined with 20 working days to submit an appeal is designed to provide sufficient time for preparation of the appeal.
+Students are responsible for ensuring that arrangements such as consultations with representatives, and data requests made under Data Protection or Freedom of Information legislation, are initiated at the beginning of the process.
+In considering any request from a student for an extension to the normal timescale for submission of an appeal, the timeliness of the student’s own actions will be taken into account.

-27.3.4 An application for extension of time for submitting an appeal, or an intimation to appeal, shall not be granted unless the Convener of the College Appeals Committee is satisfied that the student was precluded from appealing within 20 working days, or intimating the appeal within 10 working days, as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal.
+27.3.4 An application for extension of time for submitting an appeal, or an intimation to appeal, shall not be granted unless the Convener of the College Appeals Committee is satisfied that the student was precluded from intimating the appeal within 10 working days or submitting their full appeal within 20 working days of intimating an intention to appeal, as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal.

-27.3.5 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the College Head of Academic & Student Administration (or equivalent); and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.
+27.3.5 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the College Academic & Student Administration Team; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted or emailed.